naiyerasif/site/content/post/2025/2025-06-03--how-to-write-integration-tests-using-testcontainers-in-python.md

 secretsmanager = boto3.client("secretsmanager")
 ```

-You might be wondering&mdash;why not use `boto3` directly?
+You might wonder&mdash;why not use `boto3` directly?

 If we do that, we'll have to mock `boto3` in our tests.
-This can be tricky since `boto3` is a generic library with a large API surface.
+This can be messy since `boto3` is a generic library with a large API surface.
 By wrapping only the clients we need in a separate module, we only have to mock `s3` and `secretsmanager`.

-Now that the groundwork is in place, let's create a utility to connect to the database.
+Next, let's create a utility to connect to the database.

 ```python title="app/dbclient.py"
 import atexit